Nadia5125/DeveloperProfileGenerator/README.md

 •	Options choose color of your choice.

-•	Displays: Picture, Name, Company,Count of repos, Count of followers, and Count of people following.
+•	Displays Picture, Name, Company,Count of repos, Count of followers, and Count of people following.